bizswoop-development/bizprint-api/packages/@bizswoop/docs/NODE.md

 **Possible errors**

-*   JobCreatingInvalidRequestError - can be thrown due to the missing of some required parameters, or due to the url being invalid.
+*   JobCreatingInvalidRequestError - can be thrown due to the missing of some required parameters, or due to some parameters being invalid.
 *   JobCreatingPrintJobLimitError - can be thrown out as a result of exceeding the print limit.
 *   JobCreatingInvalidPrinterError - can be thrown due to trying to create a job on printer that doesn't exist or that you don't have access to.